October 1, 2022

 And then, about five kilometers from the end of my day, something magical occurred!
 This was one of those examples where people say, “the Camino provides.”

-Off to my left, a sign pointed me to a small carport that have been turned into a little pilgrim rest stop.
+Off to my left, a sign pointed me to a small carport that had been turned into a little pilgrim rest stop.
 As I rounded the corner to see what it held, I was blown away.

 There were two vending machines filled with cold sodas, sports drinks, candy bars, and more!
 There was also a tap with a sink to refill my bottles with fresh potable water!
-Plus a picnic table in the shade.
+Plus, a picnic table in the shade.
 This little oasis in the middle of nowhere had everything needed to rejuvenate me!

-I refilled my water bottles and was in the process of digging snack out of my bag when the pilgrim with the boots tied to his pack showed up.
+I refilled my water bottles and was in the process of digging a snack out of my bag when the pilgrim with the boots tied to his pack showed up.

 Apples, apples, Apples

 The electronic sign outside a farmacia told me it was 29°C (84°F).
-Not record breaking heat, for sure.
+Not record-breaking heat, for sure.
 But it’s a solid 15-20 degrees Fahrenheit warmer than any day this entire last week had been.
 And there didn’t seem to be a single cloud in the sky to temper the intense sunshine.
 No wonder I felt like I was melting.
 What a way to ring in October!

-On my way to into town, I spotted the French pilgrim with dog and he waved me down.
+On my way to into town, I spotted the French pilgrim with his dog and he waved me down.
 “Had I seen his friend?” he asked me.
 “The one walking in sandals?”

 I left him to wait on his own and wandered into town, where signs of the apple cider craze was everywhere.
 Small red apples were painted on the stone walkway atop white arrows pointing me toward a broad plaza.